 It is my hope that those who donate $8 (or more if you are able) will ask eight other people to donate $8 and so on.

 All donations are tax-deductible and 100% of donations directly support the NBCC Foundation's Scholarship Program, which provides much needed educational funds to future counselors committed to bringing mental health resources to underserved military and rural populations.

 Please consider supporting this wonderful cause that I have been happy to be a part of for many years.

 Dr. Robert Horne

 The NBCC Foundation works to improve the mental health of the underserved and never-served throughout the world by leveraging the power of counseling by strategically focusing resources for positive change.
 Scholarships, fellowships, and capacity-building grants, are our primary tools for accomplishing our objectives.
 The Foundations strategy is to award scholarships to individuals pursuing careers as professional counselors who are affiliated with high-priority populations and commit to serving them after graduation.
 Capacity-building grants fund expansion efforts to increase mental health resources in rural and minority communities where access to mental health care is extremely limited.

-Since 2010, the NBCC Foundation has awarded over $875,000 in scholarships and over $9 million in grant-funded fellowships to master's- and doctoral-level counseling students committed to working with underserved communities around the world.
+Since 2010, the NBCC Foundation has awarded over $875,000 in scholarships and over $9,000,000 in grant funded fellowships to master's- and doctoral-level counseling students committed to working with underserved communities around the world.